Ayoub El Kaabi: Olympiacos

 On 6 August 2023, it was announced that El Kaabi would join Greek side Olympiacos.
 El Kaabi made his debut four days later against K.R.C.
 Genk in the 2023–24 UEFA Europa League qualifying phase and play-off round.
 He managed to score a brace in his fourth appearance for the team in a 3–1 victory against FK Čukarički.
 On 21 September 2023, El Kaabi scored a brace against SC Freiburg in the Europa League group stage.
 Six days later, El Kaabi went on to score another brace against Aris Thessaloniki.
 In the 2023–24 UEFA Europa Conference League, El Kaabi scored a goal in the first and second leg of the knockout round play-offs, thus qualifying them for the round of 16.
 In the round of 16, Olympiacos faced Maccabi Tel Aviv, with El Kaabi scoring a goal in the first leg and a brace in the second, again qualifying them for the final 8.

 On 2 May, El Kaabi scored a hat-trick in a 4–2 away win over Aston Villa in the Europa Conference League semi-final first leg, the first ever hat-trick at the semifinal phase of Conference League.
 A week later, on 9 May, he scored a brace in a 2–0 victory against Aston Villa in the second leg, sending his club to the Conference League final, the first European final in their history.
 He scored the only goal of the final in extra time as Olympiacos defeated Fiorentina 1–0 to become the first Greek side to win a major European trophy.
 El Kaabi scored a total of 11 goals at the knockout phase, more than any other player during any single UEFA club competition, while the total of 14 goals during the group stage and knockout phases is a record for an African player.

 During a match against AEK in the 2024–25 Super League Greece play-offs, he scored the only goal of the game at 55 minutes.
 Olympiacos thus defeated AEK and were crowned champions.
 On 17 May 2025, El Kaabi scored in the final of the Greek Cup to defeat OFI to help the club secure a domestic double.

+On 5 September 2026, during a match against Volos F.C. in the 2026–27 Super League Greece season, he sustained a leg fracture following a collision with the opposing team's goalkeeper and was carried off the pitch.
+He successfully underwent surgery the following day.